|

 banker who embezzled millions at the office and then blew

 them in Atlantic City is oddly free of suspense.
-It’s not
+Its not

 quite what one would expect of a story set in the supposedly